joshnajera/obsidian/Vue.js/App.vue advanced example.md

 	},
 });

-const route = useRoute();
-console.log("url param: " + route.params); //  Will be an object with the variables inside console.log("url param: " + route.params.id); // when it comes to our particular example in [[Router]],   note: Comes in as strings

 // Sending data outward
 const emit = defineEmits(["my-emit-function"]);
+emit('my-emit-function', extraData);  // Emit an event, sends the extra variables as 'params'
+// To see how to catch emitted events look in the <template> of this file

 function someFunc(){
 	//code
 	some_int.value += 1; //Note how we have to take the value of the variable

 	var extraData = {};
-	emit('my-emit-function', extraData);  // Emit an event, sends the extra variables as 'params'
-	// To see how to catch emitted events look in the <template>
 }